 There is a mains supply of water.
-The bathroom has a dated three piece suite.
-The shower room has a modern three piece white suite.
 The kitchen has a one and a half bowl sink unit.
-The cold water storage tank in the roof void is understood to be redundant.
+In the roof void there is a plastic cold water storage tank, which is not insulated.
+The bathroom has a three piece white suite.